faroit/stempeg/README.md

 ```

 Note that this version does _not_ include `fdk-aac` and therefore is currently only suitable to decode stems.
-You can install ffmpeg with fdk-aac support manually as following:
+You can install ffmpeg with fdk-aac support manually as follows:

 * Docker: `docker pull jrottenberg/ffmpeg`
 * Mac: use homebrew: `brew install ffmpeg --with-fdk-aac`